 | Validation | Invalid payment data | Payment information is incomplete or invalid.
 Check customer information, payment instruments, and order details. |

-| Processing | Payment declined | Payment was declined by the payment processor.
-Check payment instrument validity and available funds. |
+| Relaying to acquirer/processor or designated payment gateway | Payment declined | Payment was declined by the payment processor.
+Check payment instrument validity. |

 | Configuration | Service not configured | Payment service is not properly configured for the client.
-Complete onboarding before processing payments. |
+Complete onboarding before initiating payments. |

 Common business logic errors for status inquiry operations: